 A list of updates

-All of the below mentioned updates come into effect on the April 8, 2021.
-The registrations for the new enhanced GMAT online opens on February 17, 2021.
+All of the below mentioned updates come into effect on the May 20, 2021.
+The registrations for the new enhanced GMAT online are underway.

 - AWA in the new enhanced GMAT online exam